jpcaruana/my-notes/2016-06-LeadDev-London/2-03-Tour-of-language-landscape.md

 (Very boring and useless)

-The limits of language limtis my world.
+The limits of language limits my world.

 - F#: type providers. (ex: completion in S3 buckets for the IDE)
 - Clojure: macros (code is data/data is code)